 Apprentice Business Administrator

 The Hope Tree is a counselling and consultancy support service that works in schools and in the community offering therapeutic support to children and young people.
-It also runs a holiday programme for Children and their parents and organises seminars and workshops in the community on social and well-being issues.
+It also runs a holiday programme for Children and their parents and organises seminar and workshops in the community on social and wellbeing issues.

 £3.90 per hour

 Monday – Friday 30 hours a week paid

 - IT literate, knowledge of excel and spreadsheets.

 - Good literacy, telephone skills, and people skills in general

 - Willingness to learn about fundraising and funding.